KaranBKataria/SkyFall/README.md

 ```

+>[!NOTE]
+> The initial state must be defined in the following order: radial distance from the centre of the Earth to the satellite, the initial longitude of the satellite, the radial velocity and the angular velocity.
+This ordering extends to defining the variances and covariances of the process and state covariance matrices.
 ### Simulator

 To use the simulator, the user must instantiate the `Simulator` class to generate radar station measurements.
 This can be achieved in the following way.